jankowskirobert/jankowskirobert/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 everything is AI now so do I. Big fun of Claude.
+- 🌱 everything is AI now so do I. Big fan of Claude.
 - 💬 Ask me about .....
 No, don't do it, ask some LLMs they have an answares.
 - 📫 How to reach me: jankowski.r@hotmail.com
 - ⚡ Fun fact: Better tune your LLM before use.